Josh Bell Player Props: Guardians vs. Diamondbacks

 Josh Bell At The Plate

-- He has hit a long ball in 9.5% of his games this season, and 2.3% of his plate appearances.
+- In 62.5% of his 64 games this season, Bell has picked up at least one hit.
+He's also had 10 multi-hit games.

-- In 42.9% of his games this season, Bell has had at least one RBI.
-He's picked up more than one in 6.3%.
+- Looking at the 64 games he has played this season, he's went deep in six of them (9.4%), and in 2.3% of his trips to the plate.

-- In 12 of 63 games this season, he has scored, including multiple runs once.
+- Bell has picked up an RBI in 42.2% of his games this season, with more than one RBI in 6.3% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.